vanshtomer2005/Clone/README.md

 # Clone
 this is the clone of the projects<br>
-why i have to open my reposetery
+why i have to open my reposetery<br>
+the change is happen